reflection/theory/practice/integration

 More about this network here: Lessons learned from the inaugural Inclusive Teaching Initiative – McGill Reporter

-Celebrating International Pi Day with the Office of Indigenous Initiatives
+Celebrating International Pi Day with the Office of Indigenous Initiatives (March 2024)

 Proud to have contributed to this event by helping organize and facilitate the panel of Indigenous students in STEM who shared their experiences and insights.
 I learned so much from Prof. Edward Doolittle, as well!